thomsonjf/simple-php-test/README.md

 2. Please implement the `updateQuantity` and `removeFromCart` methods, considering edge cases for example what happens if an item in the basket is updated with a quantity of 0 or -1?

+3. When packing items in an order for shipping, every individual item to be shipped needs it's own box.
+Please implement the `getCountOfItems` method to return a count of all items

 ```
 <?php